GodmasterofDoom/DiscordOpenBot/README.md

 # DiscordOpenBot
-A free basic Bot source code for Discord
+A free basic Bot source code for Discord based on project discord.py